Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Deciding the Kind of Dog

 Once you have decided that you need a service dog for your help, you must decide the kind and breed of dog that you want as your service animal.
-Generally, dogs like Golden Retrievers, German Shepherd, Huskies, Great Dane and Labrador Retrievers are used as service dogs.
+Generally, dogs like Golden Retrievers, German Shepherds, Huskies, Great Danes, Great Pyrenees, and Labrador Retrievers are used as service dogs.

 These dogs are trained to help people who are visually impaired and need assistance with everyday activities.
-Some people send their dog for a specific service dog training program to help them detect blog sugar also.
+Some people send their dog for a specific service dog training program to help them detect blood sugar, too.

 Before choosing a dog, we suggest that you get the dog thoroughly examined to know about its health and if it is fit to be a service dog.
 Besides health, the animal must also fit the mood and personality of the owner to form a successful companionship.